 Many people will get confused between smoking and grilling and the differences in the flavors.
-However, many of us will smoke meat over a campfire, but we get confused when it comes to ‘smoking’ meat.
+Many of us love cooking on the smoker grills we purchase but are unsure how smoking meat at home works.

-Smoking meat is just this… leveled up.
-The aroma that gets absorbed into the meat makes it soft, juicy and brimming with flavor.
+The benefits of smoking meat at home is also another reason we love it.
+The aroma that gets absorbed into the meat makes it soft, juicy, and brimming with flavor.

 So, while we have you for today we will tell you all about the ways in which you can smoke meat, the difference it makes, and the different ways in which you can do so.
-Let’s not forget our 15 top tops to get you smoking your meat perfectly!
+Let’s get you smoking your meat perfectly!